Septic, Productivity, Operations, Technician Tips

 • Claim your Google Business Profile page with a locator map so your website ranks higher when customers search for “local septic tank cleaning services” or "septic tank business near me”.

-Learn more about SEO with this guide for contractor businesses and tips on how to improve your website in this post.
+Learn more about SEO with this guide for contractor businesses and how to improve your website.

 • Use branding on your tech uniforms and the company trucks as mobile billboards for your septic tank business.

-• Be sure to include a clearly visible company logo, phone number, and website.
+• Include a visible company logo, phone number, and website.

 According to Dan Antonelli, President and Creative Director of KickCharge Creative, branding can make or break a small business, so in times of economic uncertainty, it’s imperative to set your brand apart from the herd.

 Be disruptive by standing out from the crowd.
-Your septic brand should be unique so it doesn’t get missed in the crowd.
+Your septic company brand should be unique to avoid being missed in the crowd.

 Learn more about logos and branding in the ServiceTitan Playbook